And it sure felt satisfying (but only with the comforts of Big Blue)!

 I enjoyed the lonely, somewhat curvy ride clear up to the time Miss Garmin directed me to board the ferry – the ferry?!
 And soon there it was, tied to my side of a small river loading cars for the very short trip across.
 As soon as I pulled up, an employee walked up to the coach and advised that I couldn’t board.
 The river was too low and the angle of the ramp onto the ferry was very sharp.
 No, I could easily see that I couldn’t board.

 Ferry?!
 Not one sign along the narrow drive or anywhere else warned of this 19th century river crossing!
 I turned around and had to find another way.

 There was no choice; I turned around and headed back to… I didn’t know.
 As I drove away, Miss Garmin directed over and over to make a U-turn and go back.
 I rebooted the dumb thing several times, and each time it told me to go back.
 I came upon a state highway, OR22, and a sign pointed left to Salem.

 Salem is cheek-by-jowl to Keizer, so I turned left with Miss Garmin continuing to tell me to turn around.
 Finally, after ten miles or so, she decided to re-calculate a new route.
-She then guided me as she almost always does, directly through the busy town of Salem at commute hour, and on to Al and Betty’s home in Keizer.
+She then guided me directly to my destination, as she almost always does, but this time she had to guide me through the busy town of Salem at commute hour – it was a very crowded drive!

-I had to back the coach the last, short block to their place because the little street is so narrow there is no turning around in the cul-de-sac where they live.
+I had to back the coach the last, short block to Al and Betty’s place because the little street is so narrow there is no turning around in the cul-de-sac where they live.
 Once backed into their driveway, Al greeted me at the driver’s window.
 It was good to land for the night after all the traffic I’d encountered during the drive.

 Big Blue appears to be locked up for the night.
 She likes it at Al and Betty’s where she has plenty of room, peace and quiet, and a 30 amp plug!